School of Architecture and Built Environment

 Research and Learning Through Engagement

-The school’s Albert and Tina Small Center for Collaborative Design and URBANbuild are two nationally and internationally recognized programs that provide students and faculty the opportunity to work on local community-based projects through internships, studio and class projects, and design-build opportunities.
+The School’s Albert and Tina Small Center for Collaborative Design and URBANbuild are two nationally and internationally recognized programs that provide students and faculty the opportunity to work on local community-based projects through internships, studio and class projects, and design-build opportunities.
 The Yamuna River Project is an interdisciplinary research program whose objective is to revitalize the ecology of the Yamuna River in New Delhi, thus reconnecting India’s capital city back to the water.

 Albert and Tina Small Center for Collaborative Design

-The Albert and Tina Small Center for Collaborative Design is the community design center of the Tulane School of Architecture.
+The Albert and Tina Small Center for Collaborative Design is the community design center of the Tulane School of Architecture and Built Environment.
 Small Center works with community-based organizations to provide design services for constituencies who are underserved by the architecture and design professions.
 Staff, students, and faculty collaborate with the leadership and constituents of partnering nonprofit organizations throughout New Orleans.
 Partner organizations bring their project ideas to Small Center, and Small Center brings its design expertise to bear in collaboration, supporting New Orleans residents in imagining and pursuing projects that strengthen neighborhoods and contribute to a city shaped by its citizens.

 The center's design work, whether a visual narrative or a built structure, is often a small, but critical contribution to advancing the ongoing efforts of partner organizations.
 Small Center develops projects in collaboration with faculty designers and professional consultants to create designs that strive for beauty, social justice and true sustainability, while working with other experts to build capacity in partner organizations.
 This work focuses on equitable process, meaningful outcomes, design excellence, and inclusion as critical parts of the design process.